 United are seventh in the table and although they are still in the UEFA Champions League, their form this season has not suggested they are capable of being crowned European champions.

-As Pellegrini prepares his side for Tuesday night's Champions League last 16 first leg tie against Barcelona at the Etihad Stadium, the Chilean has no doubt his side have taken over as the premier club in Manchester.
+As Pellegrini prepares his side for Tuesday night's Champions League round of 16 first leg tie against Barcelona at the Etihad Stadium, the Chilean has no doubt his side have taken over as the premier club in Manchester.

 And the former Real Madrid coach is determined to ensure it stays that way.